Unlike other Radioactive Zombie "works", this is solely a game idea.

 Contains tropes of:

 - America Saves the Day - Averted, as above.
 They're too busy dealing with political parties killing each other.
 They do show up, but only much later, and even then, China's done their work for them.

 - A.K.A.-47 - Averted.

-- Awesome but Impractical - World War One or World War II weapons.
+- Awesome, but Impractical - World War I or World War II weapons.
 They have loads of recoil or are one shot, and can't use more damaging ammo.

 - Bilingual Bonus - Got a language?
 Chances are, the enemy troops will speak it, and so will your band of insurgents.